nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeidentification.md

 content (text) of clinical notes.
 In its simplest form, a `Text Annotation` is defined by:

-- the location of its starting character in the text
+- The location of its starting character in the text.
-- the length of the annotation (number of characters)
+- The length of the annotation (number of characters).

 These two properties are documented as part of the NLP Sandbox [TextAnnotation] schema.